microsoft/react-native-code-push/CONTRIBUTING.md

 	```
 	npm install
 	```
-- compile
+- install the plugin in a React-Native project

-	From the same root folder location, run:
+	Navigate to the root folder of your React-Native project from your command line console and run:
 	```
-	gulp
+	npm install local_path_to_your_clone_of_this_repo
 	```
-	This will compile the sources and place them in the `bin` folder.
-Any compilation errors will be displayed in the console.
+- configure the plugin using the steps in the README.md

 ## Test